A recursive approach for the determination of the nice sections of width three which have a 4-crown stack as retract: Nice sections and crowned sections

+can be extended to a retraction $r : P \rarr S \oplus T$. \end{itemize} We call a retraction $r$ and a retractive split {\em matching} if they are coupled in this way. \end{lemmaaC}

-For a retractive down-split or up-split, we need a {\em $t$-base} $V$ and an {\em $s$-base} $W$ of a poset $P \in \fS$ of width 3, i.e.: \begin{itemize} \item $V$ is a lower segment or an upper segment of $P$ having a retraction $t$ onto a 2-antichain or a 4-crown stack $T$. \item $W$ is an upper segment of $P$ having a retraction of $W \setminus D$ onto a 2-antichain or a 4-crown stack $S$ for a down-set $D \subset W$, or $W$ is a lower segment of $P$ having a retraction of $W \setminus U$ onto a 2-antichain or a 4-crown stack $S$ for an up-set $U \subset W$. \item $V$ and $W$ are coupled by $V \cap W = \emptyset$ and $P = V \cup W$. \end{itemize}
+This result gives raise to a recursive approach to determine the crowned sections which have a 4-crown stack as retract.
+Let $\fS$ be a subclass of $\fC$ closed under duality, e.g., the subclass of nice sections of width three.
+For a retractive split of a poset $P \in \fS$, we need a {\em $t$-base} $V$ and an {\em $s$-base} $W$ of a poset $P \in \fS$ of width 3, i.e., \begin{itemize} \item $V$ is a lower segment or an upper segment of $P$ which has a retraction $t$ onto a 2-antichain or a 4-crown stack $T$. \item $W$ is an upper segment of $P$ which has a retraction of $W \setminus D$ onto a 2-antichain or a 4-crown stack $S$ for a down-set $D \subset W$, or $W$ is a lower segment of $P$ which has a retraction of $W \setminus U$ onto a 2-antichain or a 4-crown stack $S$ for an up-set $U \subset W$. \item $V$ and $W$ are coupled by $V \cap W = \emptyset$ and $P = V \cup W$. \end{itemize}

 Assume that we have listed all lower segments up to height $n$ of sections contained in $\fS$ which have a 2-antichain or a 4-crown stack as retract.
 Given a poset $P \in \fS$ of height $n+1$, we can quickly identify all candidates for $t$-bases in $P$ by checking which of the lower segments in our list are lower segments $P(0 \rarr k)$ of $P$ and which of their duals are upper segments $P(k \rarr n+1)$ of $P$.
-Of course, $P(0)$ and $P(n+1)$ are always candidates for a $t$-base.
-According to Theorem \ref{theo_split}, the poset $P$ has a 4-crown stack as retract iff one of the corresponding segments $P(k+1 \rarr n+1)$ or $P(0 \rarr k-1)$ provides an $s$-base fulfilling \eqref{downSplit_to_retraction} or \eqref{upSplit_to_retraction}, respectively.
+Of course, $P(0)$ and $P(n+1)$ are always candidates.
+The poset $P$ has a 4-crown stack as retract iff one of the corresponding segments $P(k+1 \rarr n+1)$ or $P(0 \rarr k-1)$ provides an $s$-base which can be combined with the $t$-base as described in Lemma \ref{lemma_matching}.

-In order to test the approach we need a sub-class of $\fC$ combining plenty of interesting posets with good structural access.
+In order to test the approach we need a sub-class of $\fC$ which combines plenty of interesting posets with good structural access.
 We choose the class of the nice sections with {\em horizon two}.
-We introduce them in Section \ref{sec_horizonTwo}, and in Section \ref{sec_Application} we identify all of them with height up to six having a 4-crown stack as retract.
+We introduce them in the next section, and in Section \ref{sec_Application}, we identify all of them with height up to six with a 4-crown stack as retract.